Welcome to Chicago, the third largest city in the United States, with a population of nearly three million people.

 The original Ferris wheel was built on the midway of the 1893 World’s Columbian Exposition.

 The Adler Planetarium became the first planetarium in the Western Hemisphere in 1930.

 The nation’s first blood bank was established in 1937 by Dr. Bernard Fantus at Cook County Hospital.

 Gwendolyn Brooks became the first African-American woman to win a Pulitzer Prize in 1949.

-The remote control was invented in 1950.
+The first remote control device intended to control a television was invented in Chicago in 1950.

 The first Democratic National Convention televised coast-to-coast was held in 1952 at Chicago’s International Amphitheater.
 (The first televised Democratic National Convention, in 1948, only reached viewers in the Northeast.)

 Maria Callas made her U.S. debut at the Lyric Opera in 1954.

 The first televised U.S. presidential candidates’ debate was broadcast from Chicago’s CBS Studios on September 26, 1960, between John Fitzgerald Kennedy and Richard Milhous Nixon.

 Sen. Carol Moseley Braun became the country’s first female African-American U.S. senator in 1992.